actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 A common diagnosis by the graph for heteroscedasticity if we see a clear pattern, for instance increasing residuals as the predicted values increase (typically cone shaped) or if there are clear clusters in the graph.
 There is no heteroscedasticity if the spread of predicted values are randomly scattered.

 The Breusch Pagan test will always follow the null hypothesis that there is no heteroscedasticity in the model and makes use of the Lagrange Multiplier test statistic  of $nR^2$ that is chi squared distributed with degrees of freedom $k-1$ where k is the number of predictors in the auxiliary regression.
 The degree of freedom is decided through the auxiliary regression for this test, where we regress the squared residuals on the predictors, and check for whether coefficients of the predictors are zero but not including the intercept.
 The idea of the auxiliary regression is to see whether the predictors explain the squared residuals, because if it does it is clear evidence of non-constant variance of errors.
 Hence if our total predictors are k (inclusive intercept), then the intercept does not count into the test hence becoming d.o.f of $k-1$.

+### Solution

+Robust standard errors are usually used in models with heteroscedasticity.
+These do not eliminate heteroscedasticity, but they produced adjusted standard errors accounted for heteroscedasticity.

 ## Autocorrelation